STORMWORKS FIRSTS in Black & White!

 “In 1979 while working with beyond-cutting-edge people at M.I.T. in Cambridge, Massachusetts, I realized that the “future” resided in the use of technologies, which at that Time were unheard of or regarded as toys.
 In 1980, I purchased a Korg Poly-800 Synthesizer and a Commodore 64 Business Computer, and with it, an outlandish-new device called a MIDI Interface.
 I was quick to incorporate them into the Music Education classes and of course, the Band.
 I still have these wonderful heirlooms as museum pieces!

-In 1981, I incorporated the synthesizers with my high school jazz ensemble and concert band.
-Also in 1981, some 25 years ago... a student who aspired toward attending the NYU Film School, prepared a 16mm Film which was projected above the Band and scored Live via streamers and punches in a concert involving the student-made 16mm projected film, live Musical scoring, synthesizers, stage, lighting, and sonic effects.
-A foreshadowing of the 2006-premiered piece "Last World Standing".
+In 1981, I incorporated synthesizers with my high school jazz ensemble and concert band.
+Also in 1981, some 25 years ago... a student who aspired toward attending the NYU Film School prepared a 16mm Film which was projected above the Band and scored Live via streamers and punches in a concert involving the student-made 16mm projected film, live Musical scoring, synthesizers, stage, lighting, and sonic effects.
+This is a foreshadowing of the 2006-premiered piece "Last World Standing".

 Ironically, and just as it did with Last World Standing, this film had stock footage of the Atomic Bomb within it and dealt with the effects of War.